ali1naqvi/Phi_PDF/README.md

 2. The pdfs that are to be used should go inside the input folder
 3. run PhiPdf.py

-Sample inputs are given in the input folder with fake patient information.
+Sample inputs are given in the input folder with fake patient information (created using CHATGPT).